alexksso/diveboard-data-paper/paper.md

 ###The Lionfish case

 The data published through Diveboard already contribute valuable information to users of the GBIF portal.
-For example, they help show the spread of the highly invasive Lionfish (Pterais spp), native to the Indo-Pacific region and now causing major problems in Caribbean and western Atlantic coral reefs (http://www.gbif.org/page/2991).
+For example, they help show the spread of the highly invasive Lionfish (Pterois spp), native to the Indo-Pacific region and now causing major problems in Caribbean and western Atlantic coral reefs (http://www.gbif.org/page/2991).
 We succeeded in visualising the invasive path of the Lionfish in those areas by using Cartodb, a tool to visualize geospatial data.
 The dataset, which has been published throught the Diveboard IPT (http://ipt.diveboard.com/resource.do?r=diveboard-occurrences)on GBIF (http://www.gbif.org/dataset/66f6192f-6cc0-45fd-a2d1-e76f5ae3eab2) was downloaded and imported integrally in the tool.
 CartoDB can recognize geographical and shows the data immediately on the map (http://cdb.io/1jD1OYZ).